Ian Fells

 Ian Fells, (5 September 1932 – 20 August 2025) was a British energy conversion expert and academic.
 He was Professor of Energy Conversion at the University of Newcastle upon Tyne, and chairman of the "New and Renewable Energy Centre" at Blyth, Northumberland, England.

 Life and career

 Fells was born in Sheffield, England on 5 September 1932.
-He was educated at King Edward VII School, Broomhill, Sheffield, then carried out national service in the British army, before studying at Trinity College, Cambridge where he gained an M.A. then in 1958 a Ph.D. entitled "The kinetics of the hydrolysis of the chlorinated methanes".
+He was educated at King Edward VII School, Broomhill, Sheffield, then carried out national service in the British army, before studying at Trinity College, Cambridge where he gained an M.A. then in 1958 a PhD entitled "The kinetics of the hydrolysis of the chlorinated methanes".

 After lecturing in Chemical Engineering and Fuel Technology at the University of Sheffield he was appointed Reader in Fuel Science at King's College of University of Durham in 1962.
 In 1963 this college became the University of Newcastle upon Tyne, and he was on the staff of the Chemical Engineering Department.
 He was Professor of Energy Conversion at Newcastle University from 1975 and published some 200 papers on a varied range of topics, including: